Ashley Williams (actress)

-Ashley Williams Dodson (born November 12, 1978), known as Ashley Williams, is an American actress.
+Ashley Churchill Williams (born November 12, 1978) is an American actress.
 She is known for starring in the television series The Jim Gaffigan Show on TV Land and in the NBC series Good Morning Miami.
-Williams played Victoria on the CBS series How I Met Your Mother opposite Josh Radnor.
+Williams played Victoria in 15 episodes of the CBS series How I Met Your Mother opposite Josh Radnor.
 She has starred in more than a dozen different television pilots over the years and done over 150 episodes of television in addition to television movies for The Hallmark Channel, Lifetime Television, and ABC Family.
 She has worked in studio and independent films, regional theater, Off-Broadway, and on Broadway.

 Early life and education

 Williams was born in Westchester County, New York, the daughter of Linda Barbara, and Gurney Williams III, a freelance health and science writer.
 She is the younger sister of actress Kimberly Williams-Paisley and is sister-in-law to country music star Brad Paisley.

 Williams attended Rye High School in Rye, New York.
 In May 2001 she received her Bachelor of Fine Arts from the Boston University College of Fine Arts School of Theatre.